-In August 2022, we entered into an agreement with David S. Congdon, Executive Chairman of our Board of Directors, to terminate the employment agreement between the Company and Mr. Congdon.
-Following termination of the employment agreement, Mr. Congdon remained an executive officer of the Company and continued to serve as Executive Chairman of our Board of Directors.
-John R. Congdon, Jr., a member of our Board of Directors, is the cousin of David S. Congdon.
+John R. Congdon, Jr., a member of our Board of Directors, is the cousin of David S. Congdon, Executive Chairman of our Board of Directors.
 We regularly disclose the amount of compensation that we pay to these individuals, as well as the compensation paid to any of their family members employed by us that from time to time may require disclosure, in the proxy statement for our Annual Meeting of Shareholders.